Kuching Bay IMMA

 Download fact sheet

 Kuching Bay in Sarawak, East Malaysia, encompasses two large estuaries and interconnecting river systems feeding into the area.
-Kuching Bay provides habitat for four species of cetaceans with overlapping distributions and includes Irrawaddy dolphins, Indo-Pacific finless porpoises, Indo-Pacific humpback dolphins, and Indo-Pacific bottlenose dolphins.
+Kuching Bay provides habitat for four species of cetaceans with overlapping distributions: Irrawaddy dolphins, Indo-Pacific finless porpoises, Indo-Pacific humpback dolphins, and Indo-Pacific bottlenose dolphins.
 Line transect and mark recapture studies indicate population sizes of approximately 200 Irrawaddy dolphins, 150 finless porpoises, and 100 humpback dolphins.
-Photo-identification showed that Irrawaddy dolphins and humpback dolphins are resident in the area and observations of calves and feeding indicate that the area is important for these species year-round reproduction and feeding.
+Photo-identification studies demonstrate that Irrawaddy dolphins and humpback dolphins are resident in the area and observations of calves and feeding indicate that the area is important for these species’ year-round reproduction and feeding.
 Kuching Bay supports local artisanal fishing, with a high degree of overlap between fishing effort and dolphin distribution, creating a risk of bycatch.
 Freshwater inputs from flood mitigation channels, extensive aquaculture, and coastal development also present threats to the cetaceans.
 However, coastal marine protected areas in the heart of the area provide potential mechanisms for conservation and mitigation measures.

 Description of Qualifying Criteria

 Criterion A – Species or Population Vulnerability